When women got the right to vote in 50 countries

 [Pictured: An Iraqi woman votes in 1980.]

 Women in Namibia won the right to vote in 1989, after a campaign that was tied to universal suffrage rights and racial equality.
-Today, women hold 43% of the political seats in Namibia, a combination of regional and cabinet seats.
+In 2020, women held 43% of the political seats in Namibia, a combination of regional and cabinet seats.
 Namibia recently implemented training in female representation in politics as part of its goal to obtain full gender equality by 2030.

 [Pictured: A Namibian woman at a voting station.]